SendiAp/Remaining/README.md

-## I’m only familiar with 25 letters in the English language.
-I don’t know why.
+## How do you find Will Smith in the snow?
+Look for fresh prints.